Hans Kindler: Kindler as cellist

 Kindler was born in Rotterdam as the child of the oboist and conductor Johan Karl Eduard Kindler (1838–1899) and Johannetta Filippina Maria Hanken.
-His sister was the concert pianist Frida Kindler, later the wife of composer Bernard van Dieren.
+His older sister was the concert pianist Frida Kindler, later the wife of composer Bernard van Dieren.
 Kindler made his public debut aged 10 and took first prizes in cello and piano at the Rotterdam Conservatory in 1906.
-He studied under Jean Gerardy and Pablo Casals and in 1910 appeared as a soloist with the Berlin Philharmonic.
+He studied under Jean Gerardy and Pablo Casals.

+In 1910 Kindler appeared as a soloist with the Berlin Philharmonic.
+On 16 October 1912 he appeared as the cellist in the premiere of Schoenberg's Pierrot Lunaire in Berlin.
 He made a considerable reputation in Europe, but when he went to the US in 1914 to further his career, the outbreak of the First World War prevented his return.

 He immediately joined the Philadelphia Orchestra and was appointed first cello by Stokowski in 1916.
 That same year he gave the world premiere of Bloch's Schelomo at Carnegie Hall.
-He stayed in Philadelphia until 1920 but then resumed his solo career, both as a concerto soloist under such conductors as Mengelberg, Monteux and Reiner, and collaborating in chamber music recitals with Ravel and Rachmaninov.
+He stayed in Philadelphia until 1920 when he returned to Europe (Senlis, France), married his wife Alice (there were three children) and resumed his solo career, both as a concerto soloist under such conductors as Mengelberg, Monteux and Reiner, and collaborating in chamber music recitals with Ravel and Rachmaninov.
 He gave first performances of works by Ravel and Schoenberg, and Ferruccio Busoni dedicated an arrangement of Bach's Chromatic Fantasy and Fugue for cello and piano to him.
 In 1929 he made extensive tours of the US and Europe and also visited the Far East.
 But by now he had become an American citizen and taken up conducting and this led to a new career.